 For thus says the High and Exalted One who lives eternally and whose name is holy, ‘I live in the holy heights but I am with the contrite and humble, to revive the spirit of the humble, to revive the heart of the contrite’ (Is 57.15).

 (e) In any prayer regime there must be a time of silence so that you can garner the leadings of the Spirit.
 With your eyes closed and your hands either held together in an attitude of prayer or resting on the table, sit in silence to await the touch of the Spirit.
 Take as much time as you wish.
-When other thoughts intrude, try to blot them out.
-If this is not possible, ask God for peace and repose.
-This part of your prayer time is called ‘silent waiting’.
+When other thoughts intrude ask God for peace and repose.
+This part of your prayer time may be called ‘silent waiting’.

 Let all people be silent before the Lord, now that he is stirring from his holy Dwelling!
 (Zech 2.13).

 (f) End with the Lord’s Prayer….
 ‘Our Father….’.
 This greatest of prayers should be said slowly and reverently.